 Cut The Rabbet Joints on the Ends of the Miniature Box

 Mark the joint edges Your rabbet joints will need to be 1/16 of an inch wide on the sides and bottom of the end of your box.
 This width of joint will allow you to fit your 1/16 inch wooden sides and base, neatly into the edge of the joint, helping to hold the pieces square for gluing.
 To mark the joints, measure 1/16 of an inch away from the side and base edges and mark the line with a shallow knife or saw cut.

 Cut the Rabbet To cut the rabbet, clamp your wood firmly with the inner edge of the crate end facing up.
 Line up the straight side edge of your miniature flat file with the measurement mark you made in the first step above, and carefully file back and forth on the outer edge of this mark, keeping your file straight and flat.
-This takes a little practise so stop often and check the edge of your work to see how your filing is progressing.
+This takes a little practice so stop often and check the edge of your work to see how your filing is progressing.
 You want to file a square flat section from the mark you made, halfway through the thickness of your end piece.
 Take short strokes with the file and clean the file by tapping it on your work surface to clear it of sawdust.
 It is handy to have a clean used toothbrush to clear out any sticking sawdust.

 Make Three Rabbets one for each side and one for the box base.
-When you get used to making these joints you can make rabbits on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practise on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
+When you get used to making these joints you can make rabbits on all four sides of the base, or the sides instead of on the ends of the box, but for now, it is easier to practice on shorter sides, which is why we are making the rabbet joints on the smallest side of the box.
 Rabbet joints hide the butt edge of the wood you glue to them, making a neater, slightly stronger finish than a butt joint.

 Check the fit of the joints by test fitting the sides and base of your box to the ends.